microsoft/jacdac/services/bootloader.md

         session_id: u32
     }

-The flashing host should generate a random id, and use this command to set it.
+The flashing server should generate a random id, and use this command to set it.

     enum Error : u32 {
         NoError = 0